exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

     - the node has formed +2/3 `Prevote` messages for the same round and `propose_hash`.
     - `locked_round < prevote.round`
-    - the node knows `propose` corresponding to this `prevote`
+    - the node knows a `Propose` message referenced by this `prevote`
-    - the node knows all of its transactions
+    - the node knows all the transactions from the `Propose`

 - Then proceed to [Availability of +2/3 Prevotes](#availability-of-23-prevotes) for
   `propose` in the round `prevote.round`

-- If the node does not know `propose` or any transactions, request them.
+- If the node does not know the referenced `Propose` or any of its transactions, request them.

 ### `Precommit` Message Processing

-- Add the message to the list of known `Precommit` for `propose` in this round with the given `state_hash`.
+- Add the message to the list of known `Precommit`s for `propose_hash` in this round with the given `state_hash`.
 - If:

-    - the node has formed +2/3 `Precommit`s for the same round and `propose_hash`
+    - the node has formed +2/3 `Precommit`s for the same round, `propose_hash`
+      and `state_hash`
-    - the node knows `propose`
+    - the node knows a `propose` referenced by `propose_hash`
-    - the node knows all of its transactions
+    - the node knows all the transactions in this `propose`

 - Then: